Intensity doubling for Brownian loop-soups in high dimensions: The setup and the more precise statement of the main result

-The closer $\beta$ and $\gamma$ are to the values $4/(d-2)$ and $2/(d-4)$ (respectively), the stronger the statement is.
-Note also of course that $4/ (d-2) > 2 / (d-4)$ so that one can choose $\gamma$ smaller than $4/ (d-2)$.
-One can indeed find $\beta$ and $\gamma$ smaller than $1$ that satisfy the conditions in the theorem as soon as $ d \ge 7$, while (and this is not a surprise here) when one formally plugs in $d=6$ into the formula, the bounds $4/(d-2)$ and $2/(d-4)$ both take the critical value $1$.
+The closer $\beta$ and $\gamma$ are to the values $4/(d-2)$ and $2/(d-4)$ (respectively), the stronger the statements (1)-(2)-(3) are.
+The statement is not void since one can always find $\beta$ and $\gamma$ smaller than $1$ that satisfy the conditions in the theorem when $ d \ge 7$, while (and this is not a surprise here) when one formally plugs in $d=6$ into the formula, the bounds $4/(d-2)$ and $2/(d-4)$ both take the critical value $1$.
 The range of admissible values for $\beta$ and $\gamma$ increases with $d \ge 7$.
 In particular, any values $\beta > 4/5$ and $\gamma > 2/3$ will work for all $d \ge 7$.
-As we will explain at the end of the paper, the values of these two thresholds $4/(d-2)$ and $2 / (d-2)$ are not surprising and can be heuristically explained rather simply.
+As we will explain at the end of the paper, the values of these two thresholds $4/(d-2)$ and $2 / (d-4)$ are not surprising and can be heuristically explained rather simply.

 \medbreak

 We conclude this section with the following remark related to the link with the GFF: \begin {remark} We could also (as in \cite {W3}) additionally condition on the total occupation times of the Brownian loops on the clusters on top of the clusters themselves, and the very same result then still holds (i.e., in the limit, for each of the macroscopic cycle-containing clusters, the conditional probability that it contains a macroscopic loop will tend to $1/2$ independently of the local time profile) -- this will simply be due to the fact that the switching property that we will use is also valid when one does additionally condition on the local time profile.
 Recall that this local time profile is very natural in view of the relation to the Gaussian Free Field on the cable graph (the profile is the square of the GFF and the clusters will be the excursion sets away from $0$ of the GFF). \end {remark}